Security Measures to Prevent Domestic Violence (DV) in the Organization

-- Never allowing an attitude of ‘I know them we’ll do it just this once, even if it isn’t the abuser but a regular joe who works there.
-Again, this is absolutely imperative to maintain the security integrity of the facility…and the victim by not allowing someone in “just this once”.
+- Never allowing an attitude of ‘I know them we’ll do it just this once’, even if it isn’t the abuser but a regular Joe who works there.
+Again, this is absolutely imperative to maintain the secure integrity of the facility…and the victim by not allowing someone in “just this once”.

 - Have your supervisors, preferably security officers, escort the employee when necessary to & from their vehicle or even to the bus stop, no matter how far away that may be…across the street or down the block.

-While these may seem to be over-the-top, and in some places, a standard practice needs to be reiterated and strictly enforced.
+While these may seem to be over-the-top, and in some places, standard practice they need to be reiterated and strictly enforced.
 There are other procedures that you can tweak to protect one employee as well.